PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace checks
 pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 42 to 41.

+## Characterize the layout-pass-set-2 channel/pre-add boundary

+The refreshed 41-result inventory selects the adjacent full channel-shuffle/ gather recovery and later pre-add/mean/attention recovery observations.
+The channel child uses the shared `ModelIRPassContext` with post-Gather cleanup enabled, while the pre-add child uses the callback-bearing `AttentionRecoveryContext` that embeds that exact same pass context.

+The new strict contract fixes source order, the full seven-slot schemas of both children, the channel option policy, embedded pass-context and callback identities, observation-only result policy, and both compatibility wrappers.
+The recorded slice/logistic/Concat-tail phase remains the predecessor and the recorded SA/PA MirrorPad phase remains the successor.

+Production remains unchanged pending one two-child attention-context owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `424 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+The characterized inventory remains 41, and the phase-result store remains exactly 128 IDs and 128 owners.